tejasreddyvepala/ComputerArchitecture/README.md

 #### Branch Predictors

-A hypothesis I wanted to prove was how dynamic global predictors should outperform dynamic local predictors on [correlated branch conditionals with a *random* pattern](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/mytests/bpred_corr_branch.c); randomness was embedded because only then one can point out the exploitation, by the global predictor, of the auxiliary information about other branch conditionals that global branch history possesses, instead of simply "learning" the pattern itself.
+A hypothesis we wanted to prove was how dynamic global predictors should outperform dynamic local predictors.
+Randomness was embedded because only then one can point out the exploitation, by the global predictor, of the auxiliary information about other branch conditionals that global branch history possesses, instead of simply "learning" the pattern itself.
 This global view lacks in the local predictors ergo their failure in comparison with global predictors.

-For this experiment, I configured various branch predictors ([`myconfig/bpred_*`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/tree/master/myconfig)) viz. two-level adaptive (and its numerous flavours: GAg, PAg, PAp, gshare), bimodal, hybrid between two-level adaptive and bimodal (named 'comb'), taken, not-taken, etc. Each of these branch predictors were employed sequentially while executing `mytests/bpred_corr_branch.c` which contains the source code for 'executing correlated branch conditionals with random pattern'.
+For this experiment, we configured various branch predictors . two-level adaptive (and its numerous flavours: GAg, PAg, PAp, gshare), bimodal, hybrid between two-level adaptive and bimodal (named 'comb'), taken, not-taken, etc. Each of these branch predictors were employed sequentially while executing `mytests/bpred_corr_branch.c` which contains the source code for 'executing correlated branch conditionals with random pattern'.
 Further experiments include modifying parameters of the branch predictor such as history length, table size, etc.

 #### Caches

-[Cache-oblivious algorithms](https://en.wikipedia.org/wiki/Cache-oblivious_algorithm), which are subtly different from Cache-aware algorithms as Michael Bender explains in his brief technical paper [Cache-Oblivious and Cache-Aware Algorithms](https://www.tau.ac.il/~stoledo/csc04/Bender.pdf), are algorithms written craftily to exploit how caches work and their structure in order to attain superior asymptotic time complexity.
-As the name suggests, these algorithms are *oblivious* to the memory heirarchy and ergo are anticipated to work flawlessly even on machines with different cache levels, cache line size, etc. than the machine on which such algorithms were tested on.
+These are subtly different from Cache-aware algorithms as Michael Bender explains in his brief technical paper, are algorithms written craftily to exploit how caches work and their structure in order to attain superior asymptotic time complexity.
+As the name suggests, these algorithms are oblivious to the memory heirarchy and ergo are anticipated to work flawlessly even on machines with different cache levels, cache line size, etc. than the machine on which such algorithms were tested on.

-Accessing elements of a martrix in [row-major order](https://en.wikipedia.org/wiki/File:Row_and_column_major_order.svg) is one such cache-oblivious algorithm.
-Simply because how arrays are stored in memory and how caches fetch blocks of sequential localized data from memory during a cache-miss, accessing elements from a matrix in row-major order ([`mytests/caching_row_major.c`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/mytests/caching_row_major.c)) looks advantageous than accessing elements in column-major order ([`mytests/caching_col_major.c`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/mytests/caching_col_major.c)) because every access results in a cache-miss in the latter case as it fetches the incorrect block in the top-level cache (assuming cache pre-fetchers are absent).
+**Configurations**:

-**Configurations**: The L1 data cache is of 16KiB (128 sets, 32B block size, 4 associativity) and the L2 data cache is of 256KiB (1024 sets, 64B block size, 4 associativity).
+The L1 data cache is of 16KiB (128 sets, 32B block size, 4 associativity) and the L2 data cache is of 256KiB (1024 sets, 64B block size, 4 associativity).
 Both level caches have 'LRU' as their block replacement policies.

 ## Results and observations